Colored Vertex Models and Iwahori Whittaker Functions: Outline of the paper

 In Section~\ref{sec:nsmac}, we use our descriptions for Whittaker functions in terms of Demazure-like divided difference operators, which arise from our Yang-Baxter equations, to relate them to variations of Macdonald polynomials.
 Indeed, we provide interpretations for spherical, Iwahori, and parahoric Whittaker functions in terms of a specialization or generalization of a Macdonald polynomial.
 In particular, the parahoric Whittaker functions are expressed as Macdonald polynomials with prescribed symmetry studied in \cite{BakerDunklForrester,Marshall,Baratta}.
-Also Jian-Shu Li~\cite{JianShuLiUnramified} introduced a certain Iwahori Whittaker function to study the unique genuine subquotient of the unramified principal series, and we will show that its values are Hall-Littlewood polynomials.
-See Table~\ref{tab:nsmac} at the outset of the section for precise details on these connections.
+Moreover, Jian-Shu Li~\cite{JianShuLiUnramified} introduced a certain Iwahori Whittaker function to study the unique genuine subquotient of the unramified principal series, and we will show that its values are Hall-Littlewood polynomials.
+See Table~\ref{tab:mini-nsmac} for a summary of these connections and relevant references.
+Details of the exact relations are shown in Table~\ref{tab:nsmac} of Section~\ref{sec:nsmac}.

 Finally, in Section~\ref{sec:intertwiningR}, we explain how lattice models shed some further light on $p$-adic representation theory.
 Not only are the outputs of both the lattice models and the $p$-adic representation theory the same, but each tool or technique has a counterpart in this dictionary as we shall examplify now.
 Standard intertwining operators on principal series are a basic tool in the representation theory of $p$-adic groups.
 Their action on Iwahori fixed vectors and how they interact with the Whittaker functional are the two principal ingredients in the Casselman-Shalika formula {\cite{CasselmanSpherical,CasselmanShalika}} and are also the key to Theorem~\ref{mainrecursion}.
 Roughly, we show that these two actions of intertwining operators, on Iwahori fixed vectors and for the Whittaker functional, correspond to restrictions of the quantum superalgebra $U_{\sqrt{v}} (\widehat{\mathfrak{gl}} (r| 1))$ to its $U_{\sqrt{v}} (\widehat{\mathfrak{gl}} (r))$ and $U_{\sqrt{v}} (\widehat{\mathfrak{gl}} (1))$ pieces, respectively.